 Players entering the Programs events are eligible to enter as rookie unless otherwise listed in the USTSA ratings.
 Sometimes rookie players that have acheived the Program's AA class status will not be eligible to compete in the Programs Rookie events.
 When this stipulation is enforced it will be noted on the tournament flyer.

 During the Programs events, when chart seeding and spot-advance procedures are applicable, the class-point rating system will be used, and if a player is not listed in the class-point rating system, standard placement procedures will follow these guidelines.
 USTSA rated rookie - A/5; semi-pro - AA/5; pro - AAA/0; master - MAS.
 USTSA not-rated players will be placed at A/0.
 Players are eligible to compete at the Program's amateur level only when listed in the system as B class, C class, D class, BEGinner, or after being observed competing and declared eligible by an officially appointed tournament director.
 The BEG placement is for players exposed to foosball for the first time.
 A casual player of moderate skills may be placed at C/2 and then moved up or down depending on performance and at the directors' discretion.
 Individual players class-point rating is subject to adjustment at any time during competition, but only by an officially appointed event director.

-Each players current class-point rating combined with base-points as listed below will be used to calculate and determine handicap requirements during competition of handicap events.
+Each players current class-point rating combined with base-points as listed below will be used to calculate and determine spot-advance requirements during competition of spot-advantage events.
 Base points added to points, if any, listed with the players class rating creates individual team points.
 Individual team points are combined with that of a partner to create team points during doubles competition.
-The difference in two teams team points will determine the handicap requirement according to the handicap scale.
+The difference in two teams team points will determine the spot-advance requirement according to the spot-advance scale.

 The base-points for each class rating is as follows: